Storehouse Studio

 The Other Half of the Building: Storehouse

 During Thomas’s residency here, the property consisted of 110 acres of farm fields and orchards.
-The east half of this building was the storehouse, a crucial part of the farm operation.
+The east half of this building was the Storehouse, a crucial part of the farm operation.
 It was likely in this building that harvested and saleable crops (hay, oats, corn, barley) were stored.
-Today, this east half of the building is the Site’s Visitor Center and Gift Shop.
+Today, this east half of the building is the Site’s special programs space.

 Enter Thomas Cole:

 Immediately after his marriage to Maria Bartow Cole (1813-1884) in 1836, Thomas Cole worked in the Main House itself, Maria’s family home.
-But in 1839, he was able to move to this building, a larger and more private space.
+But in 1839, he was able to move his art studio to this building, a larger and more private space.
 He considered this new building to be “a temporary arrangement,” for he hoped to build a new house with a studio inside.
 The house was never realized, and instead he painted here for seven years.
-Thomas painted many of his most important works here, including the Voyage of Life for his patron Samuel Ward, as the ceiling was high enough to accommodate large canvasses.
+Thomas painted many of his most ambitious works here, including the Voyage of Life for his patron Samuel Ward, as the ceiling was high enough to accommodate large canvasses.
 A fireplace permitted Thomas to work in any season, and he added a large skylight-like window to admit northern light, the preferred light for painting.
 Thomas welcomed visits from his family to the studio: as he worked, Maria, who married Thomas, read to him and offered advice, and the Cole children often visited.
-The Old Studio also afforded space for grinding pigments into paint, constructing stretchers, stretching canvasses, and fitting pictures into frames.
+The Storehouse Studio also afforded space for grinding pigments into paint, constructing stretchers, stretching canvasses, and fitting pictures into frames.
 Painting at this time involved a lot of hard physical labor—active, smelly, and frequently messy.

 Painted Here: “My Great Series”